 Join the club

-There’s plenty of opportunities to share your passion for riding with like-minded people, finds Nicola Dunnicliff-Wells.
+There are plenty of opportunities to share your passion for riding with like-minded people, finds Nicola Dunnicliff-Wells.

 Bike riding can be a solitary activity, but it is also eminently suited to sharing with others – whether it’s a small group of friends, a fast-paced bunch ride or a mass participation event.
 The fortunate truth is that riding regularly with others is fun!
 It’s also motivating, and it’s a great way to improve your riding.